cirillogirardi/Dissertation/README.md

   - *Data Transformation*
   - *Web Scraping*.

 The former Notebook wants to transform the features which presented issues in the *Data Mining* Notebook.
-Precisely, it tackles missing/ zero values, it corrects skewed distributions and further normalises and standardises the dataset.
-Lastly, the Notebook also separates the dataset into two new datasets.
-By doing so, the research can achieve greater accuracy and validity in later clustering.
+Precisely, it tackles missing/ zero values and corrects skewed distributions.

 The latter Notebook, on the other hand, utilises web-scraping techniques in order to collect more data.
 Specifically, it collects data from German postcodes to geographically segment the observations of the dataset.

+## Data Correction

+This section is devoted to the last corrections prior to the modelling of the dataset.
+Specifically, the branch contains a Notebook which normalises and standardises the dataset.
+The Notebook also separates the dataset into two new datasets.
+By doing so, the research can achieve greater accuracy and validity in later clustering.

 ## Data Modelling